To use LuxLink you will need:

 Your projector will begin projecting images that look like this:

 And the portal will keep you informed of the calibration's progress.

-When it has finished, click 'DONE'.
+When it has finished, click 'Close' or 'Create a Scene'.
 Your projector is now calibrated!

 Part 3: Create Your First Project

 Return to the MyLuxedo portal home page and click the 'CREATE' button in the top left corner.